Broadcast Date: December 6, 2022

 This GEN webinar, our expert presenters will tell us much more about how membrane-based RCC can improve bioprocessing economics.
 Moreover, we will learn how the “one-batch, one-membrane approach” reduces risk and minimizes hands-on time and how critical quality attributes and scalability are maintained while flexibility is improved using Sartobind® Rapid A resin.

-A live Q&A session will follow the presentation, offering you a chance to pose questions to our expert panelists.
+A live Q&A session followed the presentation, offering a chance to pose questions to our expert panelists.

 Produced with support from: